NRI Investing · 10 min read

 Mutual Fund Taxation for NRIs

-For all other geographies: the DTAA framework is straightforward and typically results in the Indian TDS being creditable against your home country tax liability.
+StandardStandard DTAA applies.
+Indian TDS creditable against home country tax liability.
+Straightforward.

 The Repatriation Question

-Money invested through an NRE account is fully and freely repatriable — principal, capital gains, and dividends can all be sent back to your country of residence without restriction or RBI approval.
+Principal, capital gains, and dividends can all go back to your country of residence

-If you already have a demat or mutual fund account from your resident days, update your KYC to NRI status with your passport, visa, and overseas address proof.
-This is done once and covers all subsequent investments.
+If you have an existing demat or MF account from resident days, update KYC to NRI status with passport, visa, and overseas address proof.
+Done once, covers all investments.

-Open an NRE savings account at any major Indian bank.
-HDFC, ICICI, SBI, and Axis all have dedicated NRI banking services with online account opening.
-Link this for all your Indian investments.
+HDFC, ICICI, SBI, and Axis all have dedicated NRI banking with online account opening.
+Link this for all Indian investments — ensures full repatriability.

-For most NRIs outside the US and Canada, Indian equity mutual funds through the NRE route is the simplest and most tax-efficient starting point.
-A diversified portfolio of 3 to 4 funds covering a large cap, mid cap, flexi cap, and optionally a debt fund covers the full spectrum without complexity.
+For most NRIs outside the US and Canada, Indian equity MFs through the NRE route is the simplest, most tax-efficient starting point.
+Our category-by-category guide to top mutual funds in India covers the fund categories best suited to NRI investors.

 My Cousin's Portfolio Today